leopard28/laravel-voyager/README.md

-# Todolist using laravel mixed with vue js
+# Laravel project with admin voyager

 #### Have fun to learn this project.